 You’re Only as Fast as Your Hardware.

 Technology is constantly changing and evolving.
 It feels like every other day a new cell phone or device is released.
-Unfortunately that means that “fast” is relative compared to the latest and greatest which is always on the horizon.
+Unfortunately that means a “fast computer” is relative when compared to the latest and greatest which is always on the horizon.

 However the longevity of your hardware often times depends on how much you are willing to spend.
-There are some who decide to spend several thousand dollars on a gaming computer and that machine will be able to stay relevant for several years.
-After 3 years might not play a brand new game on Ultra High settings but it will work perfectly fine.
+There are some who decide to spend several thousand dollars on a gaming compute.
+That specific machine will be able to stay relevant for several years due to how much was spent initially.
+After 3 years it might not play a brand new game on Ultra High settings but it will work perfectly fine.

-A budget machine purchased 5 years ago may not be able to play that same game but this might not be a concern.
+A budget work machine purchased 5 years ago is unlikely to be able to play that same game but this might not be a concern.

 It’s important to know your intentions for that computer rather than go overboard paying for something which will only be streaming Youtube and browsing Facebook